Blood batteries are not the answer to our fossil fuel woes

 Today, thanks to energy harvesting technologies, we are able to make a huge dent in the total e-waste generated every year.
 This is a step in the right direction.
 But make no mistake, this is not the end-all and be-all.
 We have a long way to go in actually cutting back our dependence on Lithium batteries.
 The economic engine of the world still mandates the use of less-than-ideal power sources and that is the sorry truth that we have to contend with.

-There really isn’t a fairytale solution to this dire problem - we need to collectively accept the responsibility for this situation - considering we all benefit greatly from the advantages of living in an industrialized and highly connected world.
+There really isn’t a fairytale solution to this dire problem - we need to collectively accept the responsibility for this situation - considering we all benefit greatly from the advantages of living in an industrialised and highly connected world.

 Nevertheless, we do need to keep pushing forward to identify more and more sustainable ways of carrying out our activities on this planet - because, cliches aside, there really isn’t any other place we can fall back on.